 Visitor Accommodation at Samye Ling Comprises:-

 - Retreat Rooms - High standard, comfortable rooms with Wifi.
 15 single rooms with¬†wash basins and 1 twin with en-suite shower and toilet.

-- Potala House¬†- Our very popular modern guesthouse with 30 single rooms with wash basins and 1 twin room with en-suite toilet.
+- Potala House¬†- Our very popular guesthouse with 30 single rooms each with wash basin and 1 twin room with en-suite toilet.

 - Tashi Deleg House - Smaller guesthouse with simple, retreat style rooms.
 4 singles and 3 twin rooms.

 - Camping - Spaces for camping in the field by the Temple for up to 35 tents.
 No water or electricity supplied, toilet and shower facilities in Johnstone House.
 Please bring your own tent.
 This option is very basic and we offer it mainly to help people on lower incomes.

 - Camper Van - Up to nine spaces for camper vans next to the camping field at the side of the Temple.
 This is also a very basic option with use of shared facilities in Johnstone House, no water or electricity supplied.

 Approx 15 minutes walk away is Purelands, the location for our guided Purelands Retreats (see programme for dates).
 This accommodation comprises: